XDETeam/xde.app/README.md

+TODO:

 This is a "do everything" application.
 Such ambitious goal intends to research and probably break some software design habits and solutions.
-To find a "mesh" between different domains.
+To find a "mesh" between different domains and fulfill the most demanding requirements.
 It is not about rewriting or assemblying a lot of existing code into the single app.

-TODO:

 ## Environment